Tamely ramified geometric Langlands correspondence in positive characteristic: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Tom Nevins for many helpful discussions on this subject, and for his comments on this paper.
-I would like to thank Christopher Dodd and Michael Groechenig for helpful conversations.
-I would like to thank Tsao-Hsien Chen for useful comments on an earlier version of this paper.
-This work was supported by NSF grant DMS-1502125.
+I would like to thank Christopher Dodd, Michael Groechenig and Tamas Hausel for helpful conversations.
+I would like to thank Tsao-Hsien Chen and Siqing Zhang for useful comments on an earlier version of this paper.